neos/neos-development-collection/TYPO3.Neos/Documentation/IntegratorGuide/InsideTypoScript.rst

 	  }
 	}

-Furthermore, you can also instanciate a TypoScript object and set properties on it in a single pass, as shown in the third example below::
+Furthermore, you can also instantiate a TypoScript object and set properties on it in a single pass, as shown in the third example below::

 	# all three examples mean exactly the same.